Stochastic quantum trajectories demonstrate the Quantum Zeno Effect in open spin 1/2, spin 1 and spin 3/2 systems: Discussion and Conclusions

 \section{Discussion and Conclusions}

 The Quantum Zeno Effect (QZE) has been studied in three open spin systems undergoing Rabi oscillations generated by Hamiltonian $H_{s}\propto S_{x}$ and coupled to an environment designed to act as a measurement apparatus for the $S_{z}$ observable.
-The interaction between the system and environment is characterised by a measurement coupling constant $\alpha$.
-Under the conventional quantum mechanical framework the measurement process is discontinuous and not included in the dynamical equation of motion of the system.
-Statistical averages are deemed to be more meaningful than single measurement outcomes.
-The consequences of measurement on the unitary dynamics of the quantum system are not easily studied within such a framework.
-But the quantum state diffusion approach allows the construction of single, physical, stochastic quantum trajectories, and can take into account the effects of measurement in a continuous and explicit manner.

-The evolution of an open quantum system is therefore modelled using a stochastically evolving (reduced) density matrix, $\rho$, preserving the unit trace and positivity.
-Such trajectories can be considered as physically meaningful, unlike, for example, the trajectories used to solve the Stochastic Liouville-von Neumann equation.
+The interaction between the system and the environment is characterised by a measurement strength $\alpha$.
+The QSD approach allows the construction of single, physical, stochastic quantum trajectories, and can take into account the effects of measurement in a continuous and explicit manner.
+The evolution of an open quantum system is therefore modelled using a stochastically evolving (reduced) density matrix, $\rho$, preserving unit trace and positivity.
 The evolution of the quantum system resembles that of a Brownian particle diffusing across a phase space, and the density matrix, at each instant, is interpreted as a physical property of the system.
 The average over an ensemble of density matrices represented by the stochastic trajectories is captured by the noise-averaged Lindblad equation.
-The stochasticity in the system dynamics may be interpreted to be pseudo-random and stemming from an under-specified environment as opposed to an intrinsic indeterminism.

 Stochastic quantum trajectories for the spin 1/2 system have been described in terms of the evolution of the Rabi angle.
 For the spin 1 and spin 3/2 systems, the evolution of the 'expectation values' $\langle S_{y}\rangle=Tr(\rho S_{y})$ and $\langle S_{z}\rangle=Tr(\rho S_{z})$ were studied.
-It is important to note that, in spite of the terminology just used, we regard these spin components as physical properties rather than statistics and that they characterise a single stochastic evolution.
+It is important to note that, in spite of the terminology just used, we regard these spin components as physical properties rather than statistics of an ensemble and that they characterise a single stochastic evolution.
 To demonstrate the QZE, the spin 1 and spin 3/2 trajectories were analysed to calculate the mean return times under the dynamics, and the residence probabilities, for the various eigenstates of $S_{z}$.